Itzel0115/revenue-poc-v2/README.md

 This is an analysis proof of concept built around Excel-based revenue and inventory data.
 The project reads local Excel files, normalizes the data into analysis dimensions such as month, business group, and five major product lines, and provides querying, charting, and demo interfaces through a deterministic tool layer, multi-agent Q&A, a Python API, and a Next.js UI.

-The current main workflow is the `real data` analysis path, which uses local files such as `data/inventory.xlsx` and `data/revenue.xlsx` to build the analysis context.
-The legacy offline reporting workflow still exists, but it requires an additional `data/mapping.xlsx` file.

-> Note: The `data/` directory may be excluded from the public repository because it can contain internal or confidential source data.

 ## Project Capabilities

-- Read real inventory and revenue Excel data
+- Read inventory and revenue Excel data
 - Normalize month values into `YYYY-MM`
 - Analyze entities by `business_group` and `product_line_5`
 - Generate monthly revenue, inventory amount, inventory quantity, rankings, anomaly checks, and proxy ratio analysis